-If you loved my blueberry cobbler with cake mix and my fresh peach cobbler with cake mix, then this Strawberry Cobbler with Cake Mix is right up your alley!
+If you love a strawberry dessert fresh from the oven, then this Strawberry Cobbler with Cake Mix is right up your alley!
 Made with just 3 ingredients, this Strawberry Dump Cake Recipe is amazing warm over vanilla ice cream!

 This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.